abstratt/cloudfier-maven-plugin/README.md

 #### cloudfier-maven-plugin:publish

-Publishes a local project to a Cloudfier server.
+Publishes a local project to a Cloudfier server, validating the application, and making it available for model-based testing and code generation.

 Parameters:
 - kirra.uri - the URI of the Cloudfier server (defaults to "http://develop.cloudfier.com")